 DISPLAY CODE POSSIBLE CAUSE SOLUTION Open circuit If a sender is unresponsive.
 There is an open circuit in the wiring so the sender is not connected.
 See "Wiring Diagnostics" section.
 Short circuit A sender is shorted or there is a short in the wiring.
 See "Wiring Diagnostics" section.
-Error LEVEL IN PERCENT Senders have not been programmed correctly.
+Senders have not been programmed correctly.
 The sender is sending bad data.
 There is damaged wiring.
 There is electrical interference.
 Check all the senders to make sure they are programmed correctly.
 If they are, replace the sender that is creating the error.
-Stacked senders LEVEL IN PERCENT The display has been programmed for a single sender where double-stacked senders have been connected.
+Stacked senders The display has been programmed for a single sender where double-stacked senders have been connected.
 The display has not been set to look for two senders Change the senders or reprogram the display as required.
-No top sender LEVEL IN PERCENT No bottom sender LEVEL IN PERCENT The display has been programmed for stacked senders and the top sender has been connected.
+No top sender The display has been programmed for stacked senders and the top sender has been connected.
 The display has been programmed for double-stacked senders and one of these error codes are showing: ntP - only the bottom sender is working and the top one is not. nbo - only the top sender is working and the bottom is not.
 Correct the programming on the sender.
 Calibration failure The memory used to store programming for battery voltage calibration value and tank sender signal values has failed.
 Replace the display.
-For LPG only LEVEL IN PERCENT The only LPG diagnostic code is the open circuit.
+For LPG only The only LPG diagnostic code is the open circuit.
 If the wiring to the LPG sender is shorted then the LPG will always show "O".

-⚠ NOTE: There are no diagnostics for battery voltage.
+NOTE: There are no diagnostics for battery voltage.